 Below are 4 steps to getting started with a party planning business.

-If you are a newbie I wouldn’t recommend starting with weddings. kids birthdays, baby showers and small events are a great way to get your feet wet and you can start off with friends and family as clients until you get some experience.
+If you’re a newbie I wouldn’t recommend starting with weddings.
+Kids birthdays, baby showers and small events are a great way to get your feet wet and you can start off with friends and family as clients until you get some experience.

 You also want to think about where you will store your inventory so keep that in mind.